PREVIOUS: Letting Go, Part 1

 Q: What are you afraid will happen?

-It means giving up a way of experiencing ourselves we thought was our personality, but is actually the False Self
+It means giving up how we’ve been experiencing ourselves, what we thought was our personality, but is actually the False Self

 • We think we’ll be in some kind of danger, as if our actual life would be threatened!
 But it will only be the emotion of fear – feeling old abandonment pain & having to give up cherished illusions